Aviya Kopelman: Selected concert works

 Symphonic pieces include "May They Rest in Peace" (2002), "Between Gaza and Berlin" (2014), and "Ode to Jerusalem" (2019), all dealing with or referring to the complex political situation in Israel.
 The title of the second deterred both the IPO (according to Zubin Mehta) and the Israeli Opera from performing it in Israel.

-Additional orchestral works include Concerto for Flute (2017) for symphony orchestra and "Kan Ya Ma Kan - Once Upon a Time" (2004) - a concerto for oud, violin and string orchestra.
+Additional orchestral works include a Concerto for Flute (2017) for symphony orchestra and "Kan Ya Ma Kan—Once Upon a Time" (2004), a concerto for oud, violin, and string orchestra.

 Non-concert music

-Except for concert music, Kopelman is a songwriter, an album of which, is expected to be released in 2020.
-Another notable project was forming the Jazz Fusion ensemble named Turquoise Project (brass and rhythm section), for which she wrote and performed a full show program; part of it was studio recorded.
-In many of her concert music pieces too, she blurs the common division of concert and non-concert medium by using contemporary rock and pop melodies, harmonies, rhythm and instrumentation, and also cooperates with non-classical musicians such as Yair Dalal and Sameer Makhoul on oud, the Rock-Blues singer Ruth Dolores Weiss, the experimental guitarist Yonatan Albalak, electronic music artist Sacha Terrat, Jazz flutist Ilan Salem, and more.
-Kopelman wrote as well experimental music for violin and Max/MSP.
+Except for concert music, Kopelman is a songwriter, an album of which is expected to be released in 2020.
+Another notable project was forming the Jazz Fusion ensemble named Turquoise Project (brass and rhythm section), for which she wrote and performed an entire show program; part of it was studio recorded.
+She blurs the typical division between concert and non-concert mediums in many of her concert music pieces by using contemporary rock and pop melodies, harmonies, rhythm, and instrumentation.
+Also, she cooperates with non-classical musicians such as Yair Dalal and Sameer Makhoul on oud, the Rock-Blues singer Ruth Dolores Weiss, the experimental guitarist Yonatan Albalak, electronic music artist Sacha Terrat, Jazz flutist Ilan Salem, and more.
+Kopelman also wrote experimental music for violin and Max/MSP.